TOMToolkit/tom_base/docs/advanced/scripts.md

 It may be that we have some data we want to associate with our target.
 In that case, we'll need to create a `DataProduct`.
-However, one field on the `DataProduct` is the `data` field--the TOM Toolkit expects a `django.core.files.File` object, so we need to create one first.
+However, one field on the `DataProduct` is the `data` field--the TOM Toolkit expects a `django.core.files.File` object, so we need to create one first, then create our `DataProduct`.

 ```python
 In [22]: from tom_dataproducts.models import DataProduct